Madelsa/Dataset-publishing/README.md

 # Dataset Publishing Platform

-A web application for uploading, processing, and publishing datasets in CSV and Excel formats.
+A web application for uploading, processing, and publishing datasets in CSV and Excel formats with AI-assisted metadata generation.

 ## Features

 - File upload component supporting CSV and Excel files
 - File parsing and validation
-- Dataset metadata display
+- Dataset metadata display and editing
+- AI-powered metadata generation in multiple languages
 - PostgreSQL database integration for storing dataset information
 - Responsive UI with TailwindCSS